spinnaker/spinnaker.github.io/setup/monitoring/datadog.md

 sudo apt-get install spinnaker-monitoring-daemon -y
 ```

-## Configure the Spinnaker Monitoring Daemon for Datadog
+## Configure the Spinnaker monitoring daemon for Datadog

 Now enable the Datadog metrics store with halyard: